 “Jarrahdale: Soft green exterior and melon-like interior.”Purely Pumpkin: More Than 100 Seasonal Recipes to Share, Savor, and Warm Your Kitchen, by Allison Day

-The Jarrahdale can be planted in hardiness zones 2 through 12, but they do best in the warmer zones 6 through 12 due to the temperatures and amount of light available there.
+Jarrahdale seeds can be planted in hardiness zones 2 through 12, but they do best in the warmer zones 6 through 12 due to the temperatures and amount of light available there (not to mention the earlier spring weather).
 The temperature should be consistently above 65 degrees Fahrenheit before you sow the seeds.

 The vines of the Jarrahdale can grow up to 30 feet long, so it is important to create enough distance between this plant and other items in a garden.
 Leaving 5 to 6 feet for the Jarrahdale pumpkin is a good idea so that the foliage doesn’t take over the other plants of the garden.